Skip to main content

 • Brand names the AI recommends, compares, or discusses in its own words

-• Each occurrence counts separately — if the AI says “ING” three times, that’s three mentions
+• Each occurrence counts separately.
+If the AI says “ING” three times, that’s three mentions

 • Variations like “C24” and “C24 Bank” are normalized to avoid double-counting the same brand